 Flights will continue as normal after Brexit.
 Both the UK and EU want flights to continue without any disruption.
 There will be no impact to direct flights to non-EU countries.

 Before you leave for the airport, check online for the latest travel information and scheduled services from your airline.

 Aviation security for passengers

-From 31 January 2020, if there is no EU Exit deal, most passengers will not experience any difference in aviation security screening.
+From 31 January 2020, most passengers will not experience any difference in aviation security screening.
 The UK will continue to apply robust aviation security measures and prioritise passenger safety and security.

 The European Commission has proposed measures to avoid extra security screening of passengers from the UK when transferring to onward flights at EU airports.

 Ferry services and cruises will still sail as the majority of the rules under which they operate are not based on EU rules, but are international.

 Eurostar trains from the UK to the EU will continue to operate as normal.
 We would advise you to check before you travel to see if there is any cancellations, delays or additional information you need to be aware of.